European Personnel Recovery Centre

 The European Personnel Recovery Centre (EPRC) is an intergovernmental military organisation that contributes to the development and harmonisation of policies and standards related to personnel recovery.
 The EPRC also provides support for education, training, exercises and operations.
 The EPRC was established on 8 July 2015 and is based at Poggio Renatico Air Base in Italy.

 Member states

-The centre has seven participating states:
+The centre has six participating states: